symfony-cmf/symfony-cmf-docs/bundles/block.rst

 Block rendering
 ---------------

-To render the example from the :ref:`block-document` section, just add the following code to your Twig template:
+To render the example from the :ref:`bundle-block-document` section, just add the following code to your Twig template:

 .. code-block:: jinja